athomasq/athomasq.github.io/categories/memos/relentless-common-sense.md

 - Raising venture capital is a means, not an end
 - Beware of no's that sound like yes's
 - Everybody is selling, pitching, talking their book -- all the time
-- Choose partners who are aligned outcomes, horizon and risk appetite
+- Choose partners aligned on outcomes, horizon and risk appetite
 - Be on top of your finances from day one

 **6. Burnout**